bbauska/meta-react-basics/README.md

 > $ npm start
 ```

-If you follow the suggestions from the above output, you&apos;ll run: **cd
+If you follow the suggestions from the above output, you'll run: **cd
 firstapp**, and then **npm start**.

 This will end up with the following output in the built-in terminal: